mooreaz92/bank_campaign_optimizer/README.md

 ## **README Introduction**

 This README is a summary of the technical notebook associated with this project, which can be found at "index.ipynb".
-README is design to provide an overview of the project, its vizualizations, and its conclusions.
-The technical notebook provides a more in depth look at the project, including code, data cleaning, and modeling.
+This README is designed to provide an overview of the project, its visualizations, and its conclusions.
+The technical notebook provides a more in depth look at the project, including code, data cleaning, and modeling iterations.

-This machine learning project does a deep dive into a bank marketing dataset to understand what featuers are most important to a marketing campaign's success, and then uses that uderstanding to build an optimized model and deploy that model to end users
+This machine learning project does a deep dive into a bank marketing dataset to understand what features are most important to a marketing campaign's success, and then uses that understanding to build an optimized model and deploy that model to end users

 The project has the following objectives: